Ithaca forest preschool

 Our caring and skilled mentors help guide our students towards creating a life-long love of learning and the Earth through encouraging curiosity, asking questions and exploration.

-Jed has been an Environmental Educator at Cornell Cooperative Extension Tompkins County for 16 years and co-founded the Primitive Pursuits program along with Tim Drake and Dave Hall.
-Jed is also an adjunct lecturer at Ithaca College, in the Environmental Studies & Sciences Dept. where he has helped develop and teach an Environmental Sentinels course for the last nine years.
+Jed has been an Environmental Educator at Cornell Cooperative Extension Tompkins County for over 16 years and co-founded the Primitive Pursuits program along with Tim Drake and Dave Hall.
+Jed is also an adjunct lecturer at Ithaca College in the Environmental Studies & Sciences Dept. where he has helped develop and teach an Environmental Sentinels course for the last nine years.

-Jed lives in Danby, NY, with his wife and two youngest children.
+Jed lives in Danby NY, with his wife and two youngest children.
 He and his wife own and operate a small u-pick berry farm, Rogue Creek Farm, where he also raises honeybees and nut trees, among other homesteading activities.